jmurray2011/paksmith/README.md

 3. Edit the `manifest.yml` and `vars.yml` files as needed.

-4. Build the .deb package:
+4. Build the package:
 ```bash
 python paksmith.py build /path/to/your/project [--destination /path/to/output] [--verbose]
 ```

-This will generate a .deb package in the specified destination directory or in the current working directory if the destination is not provided.
+This will generate a package in the specified destination directory or in the current working directory if the destination is not provided.
 Note that file permissions (for both files and templates placed by the package) will be `root:root` by default.

 ## manifest.yml format